 The Abyss Pinot Noir 2013

-Churton’s exceptional hillside vineyard above the Waihopai Valley was first planted in 2000 with a European approach, close vine spacing and high density (approx. 5,000/ha).
-The vineyard is biodynamically farmed and is certified organic.
-The Abyss has our oldest vines, planted 15 years ago.
-It is the highest block and has a great exposure to the east with a 15% slope facing the early morning sun.
-The cool early morning sun allows the vines to ripen the fruit slowly without the harsh intensity of the hot afternoon sun.
-At the end of the slope is a precipitous cliff dropping 50 metres down to the Omaka River.
-Following a very good summer which was cool but very sunny we picked exceptional fruit from The Abyss on the 30th of March.
+Our distinctive hillside vineyard above the Waihopai Valley was planted in 2000 with a European approach, close vine spacing and high density (approx. 5,000/ha).
+We manage the vineyard according to principles of biodynamics and organics.
+Our highest block, The Abyss is home to our oldest vines and has an ideal sloping exposure to the east.
+The unique aspect provides cool early morning sun allowing the vines to ripen their fruit slowly and without the harsh intensity of the hot afternoon sun.
+Following a very good summer which was cool but very sunny we picked exceptional fruit from The Abyss block on the 30th of March.
 The yield was very low at 22hl/ha.

 Downloadable Tasting Notes

-As usual the fruit was hand-picked into 14 kg bins, transported to the winery and de-stemmed.
+Fruit was hand-picked into 14 kg bins, transported to the winery and de- stemmed.
 A large proportion of whole berries were transferred to open fermenters.
-Fermentation is always through indigenous yeasts and started naturally after about 6 days of maceration.
+Utilising only indigenous yeasts, fermentation started naturally after about 6 days of maceration.
 When fermentation started the tanks were gently plunged twice a day.
-This was followed by a long slow post ferment maceration of 14 days, producing a wine with supple tannins and fine length of fruit.
+This was followed by a 14 day maceration, producing a wine with supple tannins and fine length of fruit.
 The wine was aged for 18 months in new (30%) and used French piece Bourguignon.
-Racked twice and bottled in October 2014.
+The Abyss Churton Pinot Noir was racked twice and bottled in October 2014.

 |Titratable Acidity||5.2 g/l|